Curriculum and Instruction (CUI)

 Introduces curriculum theory and curriculum as a field of study; includes study of issues such as standards, cognition, diversity, ecology, and social justice, among others.

-Helps students move from theoretical concepts and decisions involved in curriculum development to actual construction of curricula; survey of potential components encompassed in a variety of curricula followed by participation in designing a curriculum as a member of a student team; final facet requires students to develop a curriculum.
-Prerequisites: CUI 4020 and 4021 or instructor's permission.
+This course is designed to help students move from theoretical concepts and decisions involved in curriculum development to actual construction of curricula; survey of potential components encompassed in a variety of curricula followed by participation in designing a curriculum as a member of a student team; final project requires students to develop a curriculum.
+Prerequisites: CUI: 4021 or instructor's permission.

 CUI 4027 Implementing Curriiculum: A Practicum (3 Credits)